-The FY 2022-2023 Action Plan included an updated HOME Monitoring Plan to guide City staff in assuring program compliance with federal requirements.
+The FY 2021-2022 Action Plan included a HOME Monitoring Plan to guide City staff in assuring program compliance with federal requirements.

 Citizen Participation Plan 91.105(d); 91.115(d)

 Describe the efforts to provide citizens with reasonable notice and an opportunity to comment on performance reports.